sclevine/agouti/index.md

 The [`core`](http://godoc.org/github.com/sclevine/agouti/core) package does not depend on Ginkgo or Gomega, and can even be used as a general-purpose WebDriver API for uses outside of acceptance testing.

-Here is an example of a test that does not depend on Ginkgo or Gomega.
+Here is a partial login test that does not depend on Ginkgo or Gomega.
 To make this even more Go-like, we'll import the core package as `agouti` instead of dot-importing it.

     package potato_test